eichisanden/hubot-slash-command/README.md

 # hubot-slash-command

-It redirects slash command of Slack or Mattermost to Hubot.
+It redirects slash command of Slack and Mattermost to Hubot.
+Outgoing webhook can not be used on the private channel, so use the slash command to accomplish the same thing.

 See [`src/hubot-slash-command.js`](src/hubot-slash-command.js) for full documentation.